If you’re thinking about playing a lottery in the UK, you might have a few questions before getting started.

 All UK National Lottery games are based entirely on chance.
 This means the numbers are drawn randomly, and the outcome of each ticket is unpredictable.
 There’s no strategy or number combination that can change the odds in your favour.

 Before you enter any lottery draw, it may be worth checking the official rules and understanding the odds.
-This helps you take part in a way that’s more informed.
+This may help you take part in a way that’s more informed.
 Whether you play or not is entirely up to you.
-What matters is that the decision is yours and that you’re comfortable with how you take part.

 *All values (Bet Levels, Maximum Wins etc.) mentioned in relation to these games are subject to change at any time.
 Game features mentioned may not be available in some jurisdictions.